dbrattli/aioreactive/README.md

 await stream.asend(42)
 ```

-You can create streams directly from `AsyncMultiStream` or `AsyncSingleStream`. `AsyncMultiStream` supports multiple observers, and is hot in the sense that it will drop any event that is sent if there are currently no observers attached. `AsyncSingleStream` on the other hand supports a single observer, and is cold in the sense that it will await any producer until there is an observer attached.
+You can create streams directly from `AsyncMultiStream` or
+`AsyncSingleStream`. `AsyncMultiStream` supports multiple observers, and
+is hot in the sense that it will drop any event that is sent if there
+are currently no observers attached. `AsyncSingleStream` on the other
+hand supports a single observer, and is cold in the sense that it will
+await any producer until there is an observer attached.

 ## Operators

 The Rx operators in aioreactive are all plain old functions.
+You can
-You can apply them to an observable and compose it into a transformed, filtered, aggregated or combined observable.
-This transformed observable can be streamed into an observer.
+apply them to an observable and compose it into a transformed, filtered,
+aggregated or combined observable.
+This transformed observable can be
+streamed into an observer.

     Observable -> Operator -> Operator -> Operator -> Observer

 Aioreactive contains many of the same operators as you know from RxPY.
-Our goal is not to implement them all, but to have the most essential onces.
+Our goal is not to implement them all, but to have the most essential
+ones.

 * **concat** -- Concatenates two or more observables.
 * **debounce** -- Throttles an observable.
 * **delay** -- delays the items within an observable.
-* **distinct_until_changed** -- an observable with continously distict values.
+* **distinct_until_changed** -- an observable with continuously distinct values.
 * **filter** -- filters an observable.
 * **flat_map** -- transforms an observable into a stream of observables and flattens the resulting observable.
 * **from_iterable** -- Create an observable from an (async) iterable.